A Systematic Review of Extended Reality (XR) for Understanding and Augmenting Vision Loss: Introduction

-\Ac{XR} includes \ac{VR}, \ac{AR}, and other immersive environments that have not yet been invented.
-While there is some overlap, experiments with \ac{VR} technology allow researchers to monitor participants in a controlled 3D environment while \ac{AR} devices integrate and enhance real surroundings.
-Subject performance has been evaluated with cognitive tasks, physical tasks, or some combination of the two extensively in \ac{XR} \cite{boone_sex_2018,gromer_causal_2019,lin_fear_2017,weibel_virtual_2018,meehan_physiological_2002}.
-Moreover, \ac{XR} technology is increasingly being used to study visual perception in blind people whose vision was restored with a visual neuroprosthesis \cite{fernandez_development_2018}.

-The goal of this review is thus to summarize studies that evaluate \ac{XR} devices designed for improving quality of life for people who are blind or have low vision, and identify trends that can inform the development of future assistive technologies.
-In serve of this, we make three contributions: \begin{enumerate} \item We provide a systematic literature review of 216 publications from 109 different venues assessing the potential of \ac{XR} technology development to further visual accessibility.
-In contrast to other reviews, we sample studies from multiple scientific disciplines, require studies to feature a quantitative evaluation with appropriate end users, and focus on accessibility aids that visually augment a person's residual vision. \item We perform a meta-analysis that gives a holistic view of the prevalent types of \ac{XR} technologies used in \ac{LV} research and shows how the landscape has changed over the last ten years. \item We identify scientific gaps and highlight the need for real-world validation, the broadening of end-user participation, and a more nuanced understanding of the suitability and usability of different \ac{XR}-based accessibility aids. \end{enumerate}
+In serve of this, we make three contributions: \begin{itemize}[topsep=0pt, noitemsep] \item We provide a systematic literature review of 227 publications from 106 different venues assessing the potential of \ac{XR} technology development to further visual accessibility.
+In contrast to other recent reviews \cite{manjari_survey_2020,machado_systematic_2021,htike_ability_2020}, we sample studies from multiple scientific disciplines, focus on accessibility aids that visually augment a person's residual vision, and require studies to feature a quantitative evaluation with appropriate end users. \item We perform a meta-analysis that gives a holistic view of the prevalent types of \ac{XR} technologies, approaches, and tasks used in \ac{BLV} research, and shows how the landscape has changed over the last decade. \item We summarize prominent findings from different \ac{XR} research areas and identify scientific gaps in the literature.
+Specifically, we highlight the need for real-world validation, the broadening of end-user participation, and a more nuanced understanding of the suitability and usability of different \ac{XR}-based accessibility aids. \end{itemize}